a-flyleaf/omori/hrvatski/tr.md

     tr-en: |-
       <span class='omo'>Aubrey</span>: <q class="omo">***Let's go, Basil---** you're not [a] stupid guy!!!*</q>
     an: |-
-      With thanks to [r/Croatia](https://old.reddit.com/r/croatian/comments/l0o67a/meaning_and_usage_of_tvojima/) for pointing me towards the "let's go." <q lang="hr">Ajmo</q> is shortened; like "let us go" to "let's go," no one uses the long version.
+      With thanks to [r/Croatia](https://old.reddit.com/r/croatian/comments/l0o67a/meaning_and_usage_of_tvojima/) for pointing me towards the "let's go." <q lang="hr">Ajmo</q> is shortened, but like "let us go" to "let's go," no one uses the long version.
   - img: "02"
     alt: "“Put your whole brain into it!!!”
 Aubrey yells at a megaphone; Basil is crouched on the ground, reaching at puzzle pieces, screaming.
 Kel runs over, exclaiming “What the—?”"
   - img: "03"